calemon/cs361/lab3/README.md

 ```cpp
 PROCESS *schedule(PROCESS *current);
 ```
 This function invokes your scheduler.
+When the OS boots, the round robin scheduling algorithm is selected.

 The scheduler will first awaken any sleeping process who has reached their sleep_time value.

 Then, this function must determine the scheduling algorithm.
 Finally, it must properly choose and return a RUNNING process.

+(For MLF only) Reset the priority and quantum multiplier of any process put to sleep (see MLF below).

 ## Examples
 ```